 The joys of glamping in Florida

-I don’t fit that demographic, but I have experienced the joys of glamping, which is all about having a memorable outdoor experience.
+I am not a influencer on ‘gram, but I have experienced the joys of glamping, which is all about having a memorable outdoor experience.

-Twice my husband and I have spent two nights at the eco-tents at Flamingo in Everglades National Park.
+Three times my husband and I have spent nights at the eco-tents at Flamingo in Everglades National Park.
 Other than bring-your-own-gear camping, it’s the only place to stay in the national park, with the nearest town being Florida City, 45 miles away.
 (A lodge with motel-like rooms has since opened.)

-These eco-tents provide a beautiful setting for glamping (although flawed, as I will explain later).
+These eco-tents provide a beautiful setting for glamping (although flawed, as I will explain below).
 We loved being surrounded by the sights and sounds of the Everglades and these tents looked like ones in romantic old movies about African safaris.
 At night, I heard an owl hooting; I would have missed that if I had been in a cabin.

 When it drizzled shortly after sunrise, we sat on our covered deck, toasty and dry, sipping our coffee.